vubiostat/ODSMethods/README.md

   * If Lucy commits, then we need to start regular publication of package.
     * Read "Writing R Extensions".
 Seriously, this is required.
     * Run tests/check remotely on development box. devtools::check_win_devel
-    * [spg] convince Jonathan that we can start publishing.

 * Need a slide show of goals / design / result.
 * [Wide, specification] Generate example calls for every method under consideration.
 BLUP, pseudo-likelihood, etc.
 * [Deep] Finish acml to every deep corner and usage.